 What is Severe Obesity?

-A person is classified as severely obese when their Body Mass (BMI) is greater than 40, or they are more than 100 pounds over their ideal body weight.
+A person is classified as being affected by severe obesity when their Body Mass (BMI) is greater than 40, or they are more than 100 pounds over their ideal body weight.
 Additionally, individuals who have a BMI of 35 or greater with an existing co-severeity (i.e. diabetes, hypertension, etc.) are also classified as severely obese.

 Severe obesity has many of the same causes and some similar risks as obesity, but you will find that they differ mostly with treatment strategies.
-There are an estimated 9 million Americans who are considered severely obese in our country.
+There are an estimated 9 million Americans who are affected by severe obesity in our country.

 How Severe Obesity is Measured

 Like, obesity, severe obesity is most commonly calculated using BMI.
 BMI is a measurement used to indicate obesity and severe obesity in adults.
 BMI is calculated by dividing a person’s weight in kilograms by his or her height in meters squared.
 An adult with a BMI of 40 or greater is considered obese.
 Additionally, an individual is considered severely obese with a BMI of 35 or greater, with an existing co-severeity.

 Once you find your measurement, you will want to find your weight classification that is accompanied on the BMI chart or calculator.
 Knowing your BMI is a good starting point in addressing your weight.
 If you find you are in an unhealthy range, you will want to talk with your doctor to address this issue.